giulong/spectrum/docs/README.md

 ```

 For the sake of completeness, the output file was manually copied [here](assets/miscellanea/summary.html){:target="_blank"}.
-This is what it looks like when opened in a browser:
+This is what it looks like when opened in a driver:

 ![Html Summary Reporter](assets/images/html-summary.png)